Regulations & Compliance

 Best practices for electronic signature legal compliance

-• Maintenance of audit trails and signature evidence
+• Maintain audit trails and evidence (hashes, timestamps, IP/device data).

-• Staff training on electronic signature legal requirements
+• Train staff on signature workflows and legal requirements

 Cross-border recognition and international validity